Miroslav Brozović

-Miroslav "Meho" Brozović (26 August 1917 – 5 October 2006) was a Bosnian Croat professional footballer and football manager who played international football for the Yugoslavia national team, as well as the national team fielded by the Independent State of Croatia during World War II.
+Miroslav "Meho" Brozović (26 August 1917 – 5 October 2006) was a professional footballer and football manager.
+Born in Austria-Hungary, he played international football for the Yugoslavia national team as well as the national team fielded by the Independent State of Croatia during World War II.
 He played as a defender.

 Club career

 Brozović began his career with local sides JŠK and Zrinjski Mostar before moving to Građanski Zagreb in 1935.
 With Građanski, he won the Yugoslav First League in seasons 1936–37 and 1939–40 and Yugoslav Cup in 1938 and 1940.

 The Communist authorities disbanded Građanski Zagreb, forcing Brozović to move to the newly formed army club Partizan, with whom he won the league title in the 1946–47 season.
 He also won the Yugoslav Cup in 1947.

 From 1948 to 1953, Brozović played for Sarajevo.
 In the 1948–49 season, he as a player-manager, won the Yugoslav Second League with Sarajevo.
 He became a club legend at the club.
 He ended his playing career at Sarajevo in 1953.